9 Different Types of Owls in Kansas

 While they may not be as conspicuous as other owl species, these owls can be heard calling at night with their distinctive trill.

-Eastern Screech-Owls are also known to become tame with frequent contact with people and can even be seen hunting during the day if they become habituated to humans.
+Eastern Screech-Owls are also known to become tame when they are frequently contacted by people and can even be seen hunting during the day if they become habituated to humans.

 8. Long-Eared Owl

-The Long-eared Owl is a medium-sized owl that is found in Kansas.
-These owls are distinguished by their long ear tufts and yellow eyes.
+The Long-eared Owl is a medium-sized owl found in Kansas.
+It is distinguished by its long ear tufts and yellow eyes.

-The Long-eared Owl has many habitat preferences, including grasslands, woodlands, and even urban areas.
+The Long-eared Owl has many habitat preferences, including grasslands, woodlands, and urban areas.

-They also feed on a wide variety of prey, including small mammals, insects, and birds.
+They also feed on prey, including small mammals, insects, and birds.

-These owls can be seen hunting during the day or at night and often hunt in pairs.
-In Kansas, the Long-eared Owl is most common in the state’s eastern portion.
+These owls can be seen hunting during the day or at night and often in pairs.
+The Long-eared Owl is most common in Kansas’s eastern portion.

 They breed here during the summer months and can often be seen roosting in large trees during the day.